 Here are some recommendations for where to start:

-- Talk to Your Publishers: Incrementality is a word your publishers are familiar with.
-It’s very likely that they have worked with other merchants to run tests to evaluate their specific numbers.
+- Talk to Your Affiliate Partners: Incrementality is a word your partners are familiar with.
+It’s very likely that they have worked with other brands to run tests to evaluate their specific numbers.
 Have an open dialogue with them to discuss what you are specifically looking for; each publisher has their own site functionality and these conversations can help guide a test.

 - Technology Tracking: Look at the affiliate network or SaaS (Software as a Service) platform that your program runs on and evaluate what tools are in place to track consumers’ click path.